Bye bye Google, hello Alphabet

 Alphabet's businesses will also include connected home products maker Nest, venture capital arm Google Ventures, and Google Capital, which invests in larger tech companies.

-(This story corrects in 6th paragraph to say Sundar Pichai, not Sunday Pica)
+(The story was refiled to correct the sixth paragraph to say Sundar Pichai, not Sunday Pica)

 (Reporting by Anya George Tharakan in Bengaluru; Editing by Savio D'Souza)